psattl/voron/CarrotPatch Drybox mod - low friction/README.md

 # voron

 A modification of the IKEA Drybox Mod (Carrot-Patch) <br>
-I had some isues with friction.
+I had some issues with friction.
 So I made these mayor changes.<br>

 The new connector from the spool to the buffer is designed as a clip for an electricity interior wall tube </p>(search for: REV 0579217555 Iso-Tube, Cable Tube EN16 Flexible)<br>